kubernetes/kops/docs/state.md

 ## Vault (vault://)
 {{ kops_feature_table(kops_added_ff='1.19') }}

-Kops has support for using Vault as state store.
+kOps has support for using Vault as state store.
 It is currently an experimental feature and you have to enable the `VFSVaultSupport` feature flag to enable it.

 The goal of the vault store is to be a safe storage for the kops keys and secrets store.
 It will not work to use this as a kops registry/config store.
 Among other things, etcd-manager is unable to read VFS control files from vault.
 Vault also cannot be used as backend for etcd backups.